ROCm/rocDecode/samples/videoDecodeMem/README.md

 # Video Decode Sample
-This sample illustrates a way to pass the data chunk-by-chunk sequentially to the FFMPEG demuxer which are then decoded on AMD hardware using VAAPI.
+This sample illustrates a way to pass the data chunk-by-chunk sequentially to the FFMPEG demuxer which are then decoded on AMD hardware using rocDecode library.

 This sample supports both YUV420 8-bit and 10-bit streams.